hardenedlinux/Debian-GNU-Linux-Profiles/NSM/docs/NsmLab.md

 <a id="org610cc59"></a>

-### Threl intel platform
+### Threat Intel Platform

-   osint can be almost anything that criteria it could be a list of domains that are resolved to a specific IP address a list of malware hash is associated with Google search any of those pieces of information
+   OSINT can be almost anything that criteria it could be a list of domains that are resolved to a specific IP address a list of malware hash is associated with Google search any of those pieces of information
 (like Virtualotal, you can use these type of websites to help determine reputation)
 Ownership: Using domain tools(whois etc.) checking RIPE or ARIN for IP addresss registered to the information. if this domain that is inherently mailicous.